 U.K. Regulation.
-The United Kingdom is the licensing jurisdiction for the IS-26 and Galaxy 27 satellites, as well as the BSS portion of the Ku-band on the IS-805 satellite.
-Satellite operators in the United Kingdom are regulated by the U.K.'s Office of Communications.
+The United Kingdom is the licensing jurisdiction for the IS-12, IS-26 and Galaxy 27 satellites, as well as the BSS portion of the Kuband on the Intelsat 805 satellite.
+Satellite operators in the United Kingdom are regulated by the U.K.'s Office of Communications ("Ofcom") and by the U.K. Space Agency ("UKSA").

 Papua New Guinea Regulation.
-The Papua New Guinea Telecommunication Authority ("PANGTEL") is the licensing jurisdiction for our use of the Cband payload on the Galaxy 23 satellite.
-We are required to pay fees to PANGTEL in connection with our use of this orbital location.
-In 2003, the FCC added this C-band payload to its "Permitted Space Station List," enabling use of the payload to provide non-DTH services in the United States.
+The National Information & Communications Technology Authority of Papua New Guinea ("NICTA") regulates the use of certain spectrum and orbital resources associated with the operation of the IS-26 and Galaxy 23 satellites and with future satellites.
+We are required to pay annual fees to NICTA in connection with our use of the orbital locations at which these satellites operate.
+In 2003, the FCC added the C-band payload of the Galaxy 23 satellite to its "Permitted Space Station List," enabling use of the payload to provide non-DTH services in the United States.

 German Regulation.
-We hold licenses for several earth stations in Germany, as well as authorizations to operate the IS-12 and IS-10 satellites.
+We hold licenses from the BNetzA for several earth stations in Germany, as well as authorizations to use spectrum and orbital resources associated with the operation of the IS-10 and IS-12 satellites and with future satellites.